 \subsection{Review of Classical Annealing}

 As a representative measure of the performance of traditional classical optimization algorithms, we perform population annealing~\cite{doi:10.1063/1.1632130}.
-For this, we consider a family of canonical distributions parameterized by the inverse temperature $\beta$,
+For this, we consider a family of canonical distributions parametrized by the inverse temperature $\beta$,

 where $E(x)$ is the energy of the state $x$ and $\mathcal{Z}_\beta$ is the partition function.
 As an alternative to the traditional simulated annealing method of optimization, population annealing considers a population of $R_0$ replicas of the state $x$.
 This population is initialized randomly (i.e.~infinite temperature), the first annealing step is performed at temperature $1/\beta_0$, and then the system is cooled to some finite temperature $1/\beta_\ell$ by an annealing schedule of $\ell$ steps.
 Unlike simply performing simulated annealing $R_0$ times, however, with each cooling step, replicas are duplicated or deleted based on an estimate of their relative Boltzmann weights.
 At each cooling step, the population is reequilibrated according to some Monte Carlo algorithm.
-As a representative classical method, we equilibrate using Metropolis--Hastings~\cite{10.1093/biomet/57.1.97}.
+As a representative classical method, we equilibrate using Metropolis-Hastings~\cite{10.1093/biomet/57.1.97}.